Anish-Mukherjee/epic-nft/README.md

-Visit https://testnets.opensea.io/collection/squarenft-exl3oyazfu to see the collection
+Visit https://epic-nft-frontend-ten.vercel.app/ to mint your own unique NFT, then visit https://testnets.opensea.io/collection/chocolatenft-v3 to see the collection